makkuzin/makkuzin.github.io/pages/index.md

 ## Features

 What are these features?
-You should see the {% include doc.html name="Getting Started" path="getting-started" %}
-guide for a complete summary.
 Briefly:

  - *User interaction* including consistent permalinks, links to ask questions via GitHub issues, and edit the file on GitHub directly.
  - *Search* across posts, documentation, and other site pages, with an ability to exclude from search.